wassim2u/ARO_Practical/README.md

 From here, you should be under ./ARO_Practical_2022 directory.

 ### Option 1: Setup with conda
 Make sure you have either miniconda or anaconda installed.
 If not, you can follow the instructions on the [website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to get conda.
+On DICE, conda is already installed and up-to-date, so you can ignore the following command.
 To make sure your conda is up-to-date, run:
 ```
 $ conda update conda
 ```

 Conda automatically installs everything you need and create an isolated envirnoment.
-Run following code in your terminal to create a conda environment called RSS_Practical.
+Run following code in your terminal to create a conda environment called ARO_Practical.
 ```
 $ conda env create --file environment.yml
 $ # If you wish to name it differently, change <YOURENVNAME> with following command: